-In commercial projects, each of these step is documented so that many people can work on the same project, and that departure of any single person won't destroy the project.
+In commercial projects, each of these steps is documented so that many people can work on the same project and that departure of any single person won't destroy the project.

 For small programming projects, it appears that only the coding step is done.
-In fact, the other steps are done also conceptually, just not documented.
+In fact, the other steps are also done conceptually, just not documented.

-It is important that all of the above steps are understood and done well.
+All of the above steps must be understood and well done.
 Changes to earlier steps done late are very expensive.
 Jumping right into programming without deliberation on specifications and design is a recipe for disaster!